shebuxin/andes/bshe/VIS_opf/Note.md

 To better shows the process of data passing

 __Phase two Q&A__

+Q0: How to set the defalt login in path in server?

+google ssh defalt path

 Q1: What does hasattr( ) mean? has attribute ''cost''? why include ''self and cost'' as input?